-(A Fiduciary Component Unit of the City of Fresno, California) Notes To The Financial Statements (Continued) For The Year Ended June 30, 2017
+Notes to the Financial Statements (Continued) For the Year Ended June 30, 2018

 Note 6 - Loans from the City of Fresno (Continued)

 The Successor Agency and the City were adamant that the debt owed to the City was ultimately due and owing, subject to the final decision by the DOF, the judgment of a court case (the City of Cerritos), and additional litigation based upon as applied challenges as were being brought.
 A lawsuit was filed in the Sacramento Superior Court by the City of Cerritos, its redevelopment agency, and nine other Cities and agencies, challenging State legislation.
 Ultimately, the Courts ruled in favor of the cities.